UBM PLC - Director/PDMR Shareholding

 UBM plc

-UBM plc ("UBM" or the "Company") was notified on 17 May 2017 of the following transactions in its Ordinary Shares of 11.25p each ("shares") by its Directors.
-The shares were purchased under Sharebuild, UBM's Share Incentive Plan (the "Plan") as shown below.
+On 23 May 2017, UBM plc ("UBM" or the "Company") was notified of the following transactions in its ordinary shares of 11.25p each ("Shares") by a Director of UBM.

-The transactions took place on 16 May 2017 and are notified in accordance with the requirements of the EU Market Abuse Regulation.
+On 23 May 2017, Marina Wyatt exercised her nil cost options over 49,720 Shares awarded on 2 September 2015, which vested on 15 May 2017.
+Following the exercise, 23,442 Shares were sold at a price of £7.100476 to settle the tax liability arising from the exercise.
+26,278 Shares were retained, which Ms Wyatt transferred to her spouse, David Thomas.

 Enquiries to: